Axosoft/rickscroll/README.md

 Public Methods
 ------
+ - scrollRowToMiddle(rowIndex: **integer**): Scrolls the given row index into view with a preference toward the middle of the viewable content.
+Does not include headers in index calculations.
  - scrollToHeader(headerIndex: **integer**): Scrolls to the header at headerIndex.
  - toggleSection(sectionIndex: **integer**): Toggles the visibility of the rows under headerIndex.
  - updateDimensions(): Calling this will internally recalculate the dimensions of rickscroll.
 Rick scroll is already listening to the window resize event, but if you wrap rickscroll with a resizable container, you may need to call updateDimensions when the resizable container is resized.